-- 14.11 A member commits an act of disorder if the member, at a meeting of the council or a committee of the council: - (a) contravenes the Act or any regulation in force under the Act or this code, or - (b) assaults or threatens to assault another member or person present at the meeting, or - (c) moves or attempts to move a motion or an amendment that has an unlawful purpose or that deals with a matter that is outside the jurisdiction of the council or the committee, or addresses or attempts to address the council or the committee on such a motion, amendment or matter, or - insults or makes personal reflections on or imputes improper motives to any other council official, or alleges a breach of the council's code of conduct, or - (e) says or does anything that is inconsistent with maintaining order at the meeting or is likely to bring the council or the committee into disrepute.
+- 14.11 A member commits an act of disorder if the member, at a meeting of the council or a committee of the council: - (a) contravenes the Act, the Regulation or this code, or - (b) assaults or threatens to assault another member or person present at the meeting, or - (c) moves or attempts to move a motion or an amendment that has an unlawful purpose or that deals with a matter that is outside the jurisdiction of the council or the committee, or addresses or attempts to address the council or the committee on such a motion, amendment or matter, or - (d) insults, makes unfavourable personal remarks about, or imputes improper motives to any other council official, or alleges a breach of the council's code of conduct. or - (e) says or does anything that is inconsistent with maintaining order at the meeting or is likely to bring the council or the committee into disrepute.